Vaccine Preventable Diseases

 Advisory Committee on Immunization Practices (ACIP) Recommendations

 All Age Groups

-- Live attenuated influenza vaccine (abbreviation: LAIV; trade name: FluMist®) was previously recommended for non-pregnant persons between 2 and 49 years of age; however, in June 2016, the ACIP recommended that LAIV not be used until problems with low effectiveness during the past several seasons are addressed .
+• Live attenuated influenza vaccine (abbreviation: LAIV; trade name: FluMist®) is also an option for non-pregnant persons between 2 and 49 years of age .

 Infants and Children

-- Children less than 9 years of age receiving IIV for the first time ever should receive two doses at least one month apart; otherwise, one dose per year is sufficient .
+• Children younger than 9 years of age receiving IIV for the first time ever should receive two doses at least one month apart; otherwise, one dose per year is sufficient .

 For More Information

 Influenza is caused by RNA viruses of three types.
 Type A influenza is the cause of most human illness and has many subtypes based on the variations in the surface antigens (i.e., hemagglutinin (H) and neuraminidase (N)), such as H1N1 or H3N2.
 Type B influenza also infects humans but generally causes milder illness.
 Type C only very rarely causes human disease.